Convective Turing Bifurcation: More general nonlinearities

 Here, we will tackle the question of higher order expansions in the multiscale expansion of approximate solutions of \eqref{std} with general quasilinear nonlinearity.
 To do this, we change the notation of our Ansatz to

 with the hypothesis that $\Psi_0^k$ is real-valued for all $k$.
 Define $\cA_k:=\ell\Psi_1^k$ to be the amplitude at order $k$.
-Our goal is the following theorem. \begin{theorem} For all $n\geq2$, there exists an approximate solution of \eqref{eq:MGNMasterEqn} of the form \eqref{eq:higherorderansatz}, where $A=\cA_1$ satisfies \eqref{eq:cGL} and the higher amplitudes $\cA_k$, $k=2,...,n-1$, satisfy the linearized complex Ginzburg-Landau equation
+Our goal is the following theorem. \begin{theorem} For any $n=2,3,4,...$ and any sufficiently smooth $\cA_1$ satisfying the complex Ginzburg-Landau equation \eqref{eq:cGL} and amplitudes $\cA_2,...,\cA_{n-1}$ satisfying